conan-io/docs/creating_packages/package_repo.rst

 .. warning::

-    Depending on the use, this is feature may be considered **experimental** and subject to breaking changes in future releases.
+    Depending on the use, this feature may be considered **experimental** and subject to breaking changes in future releases.
 See :ref:`note <scm_to_conandata_note>` below.

 You can use the :ref:`scm attribute <scm_attribute>` with the ``url`` and ``revision`` field set to ``auto``.